 Output current

-The electric current flowing from the output terminal of the power circuit to the load side.
+The current that flows from the output terminal of a power supply circuit to the load side.
 It is determined by the output voltage and the impedance of the connected load.
-The smaller the impedance of the load, the larger the output current becomes.
-In power circuits, the maximum output current (rated current) that can be used is specified.
-Therefore, it is necessary to select a power circuit with a rated output current that exceeds the maximum input current of the load to be used.
+The smaller the load impedance, the greater the output current.
+In a power supply circuit, the maximum usable output current (rated current) is specified.
+Therefore, it is necessary to select a power supply circuit that has a rated output current exceeding the maximum input current of the load to be used.